 Plaza de Mayo is famous and politically significant square in Argentina’s capital, Buenos Aires.
-Established in 1580 and once known as Plaza de la Victoria, it was renamed as Plaza de Mayo in the nineteenth century following the May Revolution.

 Overall, Plaza de Mayo is an important focal point for political life in Argentina and is where most of its political institutions are housed, including the Casa Rosada from which Eva Peron or “Evita” addressed the people and city hall.
 The Metropolitan Cathedral of Buenos Aires can also be found here.

 Plaza de Mayo today

 Many still view Plaza de Mayo as the centre of Buenos Aires, and it remains the beating heart of protest or celebration in Argentina.

 Today it’s also the focal point for the group known as the Madres de la Plaza de Mayo (Mothers of the Plaza de Mayo), who assemble here on Thursday afternoons, holding photos of their missing children.
 Argentina’s ‘dirty war’, a period of military dictatorship between 1976 and 1983, is still contentious recent history, and the women gather here in memory of all those who disappeared in this period, and in the name of all the loved ones lost.

 Getting to Plaza de Mayo